9-s3c/patchworm/README.md

-thats why if you walk into a police station they still use win7, so this could be a solution but im not sure\n and it could easily do more harm than good if the wrong person finds it\n if i were to put this on public it would need another day or 2 of debugging, its not very reliable but it works most of the time
+thats why if you walk into a police station they still use win7, so this could be a solution but im not sure\n and it could easily do more harm than good if the wrong person finds it\n if i were to put this on public it would need another day or 2 of debugging, its not very reliable but it works most of the time. also dont take this as more than it is,
+5 hours of my life + 2 monster energy drinks = shity amature python script